-plood Pressure Like any pump, the heart produces pressure.
-When it contracts, it produces a wave of fluid pressure in the arteries, known as blood pressure.
-Although blood pressure falls when the heart relaxes between beats, the system still remains under pressure due to the elasticity of the arterial walls.
+Blood Pressure Like any pump, the heart produces pressure.
+When it contracts, it produces a wave of fluid pressure in sure falls when the heart relaxes between beats, the system rial walls.
 It's a good thing, too.
 Without that pressure, blood would stop flowing through the body.

-Healthcare workers measure blood pressure with a device called a sphygmomanometer (sfig moh muh NAHM uh tur), an around the upper arm and inflated until blood flow through the artery that runs down the arm is blocked.
+Healthcare workers measure blood pressure with a device inflatable cuff with a pump and a meter.
+The cuff is wrapped the artery that runs down the arm is blocked.
 As the pressure is released, the healthcare worker listens for a pulse with a stethoscope and records a number from the meter.
 This number represents the systolic pressure-the force in the arteries when the ventricles contract.
 When the pulse sound disappears, a second number is recorded.
 This number represents the diastolic pressure-the force in the arteries when the ventricles relax.
 A typical blood pressure reading for a healthy teen or adult is below 120/80.